Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Items hidden (harder to find)

-• Can look cluttered if too many
+• It can look cluttered if too many

-• Cardboard versions not durable
+• Cardboard versions are not durable

-• Lids easily lost or damaged
+• Lids are easily lost or damaged

 • Not suitable for heavy items